 The examples in this tutorial focus on preparing inputs for LAMMPS, as this is what the package was initially written for, however, most of the components of TopoTools have been written in a very generic way and thus can be used for other cases as well.
 Specific backend scripts may need to be written.
-This tutorial assumes that have at least TopoTools version 1.1 installed.
-This version is part of VMD version 1.9; if you have VMD version 1.8.7, you can upgrade your TopoTools version v1.0 with a newer version from this web page, however an upgrade to VMD 1.9 is recommended due to corrections for bugs that are triggered by TopoTools.If you have further questions, contact me at firstname.lastname@example.org.
+This tutorial assumes that have at least TopoTools version 1.4 installed.
+This version is part of VMD version 1.9.2; if you have an older VMD, you can try to upgrade your TopoTools package with a newer version from this web page, however an upgrade to VMD 1.9.2 is recommended due to corrections for bugs that are triggered by TopoTools.If you have further questions, contact me at firstname.lastname@example.org.

 Most of the functionality of the plugin is accessible via the topo

 command that acts as an interface to the individual implemented

 low-level functions.
 To get a summary of the available options

 For high-level "convenience" functions that use combinations frequently use lower level script commands to perform specific and frequently used tasks, the syntax it usually either:

 has no internal tools to build systems of bonded atoms or other complex

 structures.
 Instead it requires preparing a so-called data file with

 information about the atoms in the system (atom types, masses, charges,